rickhelmus/patRoon/README.md

 The `newProject()` function will pop-up a dialog screen (requires [R Studio][RStudio]!) which will allow you to quickly select the analyses and common workflow options to subsequently generate a template `R` processing script.

-However, for a better guide to get started it is recommended to read the [tutorial] (work in progress).
+However, for a better guide to get started it is recommended to read the [tutorial].
+Afterwards the [handbook] is a recommended read if you want to know more about advanced usage of `patRoon`.
 Finally, the [reference] outlines all the details of the `patRoon` package.

 [R]: https://www.r-project.org/
 [XCMS]: https://github.com/sneumann/xcms